deckardsworkspace/how-to-test/README.md

 how-to-test
 =========

-Very basic sample project to demonstrate how to test a web app via unit tests, integration tests, and end-to-end (E2E) tests.
+This is a very basic sample project to demonstrate how to test a web app via unit tests, integration tests, and end-to-end (E2E) tests.

 The web app is a simple application that allows the user to read and write to a "database" (implemented as a text file) on a remote server.